Get email notifications on new posts:

 However, if the volume of loans repaid by borrowers throughout the week surpasses the volume funded on Mintos, then Cashwagon owes money to Mintos.
 The exact amount owed appears under “pending payments”.

-Whether Mintos owes money to the loan originator or vice versa, the debt is settled every Thursday morning (at least for Cashwagon).
+Whether Mintos owes money to the loan originator or vice versa, the debt is settled once (or in some cases twice) per week.

 Do pending payments indicate a problem with the loan originator?

-As you now understand, pending payments are part of the normal course of business on Mintos.
-They occur whenever a loan originator’s position on Mintos shrinks compared to the previous week: when borrower repayments surpass new loans being funded.
+Payments which are pending for up to 7 days are part of the normal course of business on Mintos, and occur whenever a loan originator’s position on Mintos shrinks compared to the previous week: when borrower repayments surpass new loans being funded.

 How do pending payments affect your income?

-Update 17/03/20: Mintos has just announced the introduction of interest on pending payments.
-If originators fail to transfer the pending amount within 7 days, the pending amount for each loan will incur 1.2 times the normal interest rate of that loan.
+If originators fail to transfer the pending amount within 7 days, it begins to incur 1.2 times the normal interest rate of the affected loans.
 This should incentivise originators not to abuse pending payments.